 On the day of surgery, the following things may happen:

 - Your provider will insert an IV (intravenous line) into a vein in your arm or hand.
 This gives you fluids and medication during surgery.
 You also receive anesthesia through an IV so you don’t feel pain during the procedure.

 - Your provider will attach monitors to measure your heart rate and other vital signs during surgery.

 - Your provider may insert a catheter to empty your bladder during surgery.

 Are there different types of myomectomy?

-There are three main types of myomectomy:
+Yes, there are three main types of myomectomy:

-- Open myomectomy
+- Open myomectomy (or abdominal myomectomy).

-- Minimally invasive laparoscopic myomectomy
+- Minimally invasive laparoscopic or robotic myomectomy.

-- Hysteroscopic myomectomy
+- Hysteroscopic myomectomy.

-- A few days in the hospital
+- A few days in the hospital.

-- Up to six weeks at home before you feel 100%
+- Up to six weeks at home before you feel 100%.

 There are several types of minimally-invasive options for a myomectomy.
 These surgeries generally have quicker recovery times and are easier on your body.